 Navy Names Littoral Combat Ship

-Secretary of the Navy Ray Mabus announced today that the next Freedom-variant littoral combat ship will be named USS Minneapolis/St. Paul (LCS 21).
+Secretary of the Navy Ray Mabus announced Saturday that the next Freedom-variant littoral combat ship will be named USS Cooperstown (LCS 23).

 A fast, agile surface combatant, the LCS provides the required war fighting capabilities and operational flexibility to execute a variety of missions in areas such as mine warfare, anti-submarine warfare and surface warfare.

-The ship will be 388 feet long and capable of traveling at speeds in excess of 40 knots.
+The ship will be 388 feet long and will be capable of traveling at speeds in excess of 40 knots.
 The construction will be led by a Lockheed Martin industry team in Marinette, Wisconsin.

 Additional information about littoral combat ships is available online at: http://www.navy.mil/local/lcsfreedom/